iotaledger/iota-wiki/docs/get-started/bridge/shimmerbridge.md

  - You must own more gas on the source chain to pay the required fees.
     -  You need to send more of the source chain's native gas token to your wallet to resolve this.

+### Select different chain

+- You have selected an incompatible selection of source and destination chain.
+It is only possible to bridge in and out of Shimmer EVM with ShimmerBridge; you cannot send from ETH to Avalanche, for example.
+    - Send either tokens into Shimmer EVM or send them from Shimmer EVM out to another chain.

 ### Limit Exceeded
 - This can occur for bridgeable tokens that exist on several networks (ETH/WETH, USDT, and USDC).